 - No visitors 18 years of age and under will be permitted.

-- All visitors and adult/pediatric patients are required to wear a mask and will receive a temperature screening upon entry.
+- All visitors and adult/pediatric patients are required to wear a mask and be screened upon entry.
 NOTE: face masks with valves (N95 type) will NOT be permitted for visitors, per CDC guidelines.

 - If visitors have traveled outside of NJ in the past 14-days they will be subject to additional screening and should call in advance of their arrival.
 View the list of states on the New Jersey travel advisory here.